Today’s post comes from David LeGros, a park naturalist with the Ontario Parks Discovery Program.

 You’re always welcome to #AskanOPnaturalist!

-Get into citizen science
+Get into community science

 The world may sometimes seem like a small place, but it is really enormous once you start having a look.